blackhatbrigade/gomessagestore/README.md

 # Go Message Store Connector
+Postgres Eventide interface for go.
+Designed for use directly with the [Postgres DB](https://github.com/eventide-project/message-store-postgres-database/tree/master/database), not through Eventide.

-For GoDoc documentation, click [here](https://godoc.org/github.com/blackhatbrigade/gomessagestore)\n \n postgres eventide interface for go
+For GoDoc documentation, click [here](https://godoc.org/github.com/blackhatbrigade/gomessagestore)

 ## Writing to a message store